-Assigning top business analysts to staff roles is common to organizations such as IBM, Apple, and Motorola where top-flight young professionals, often graduates of top business schools with just a few years experience, are assigned as Executive Assistants to the organization’s top executives for a year or two before returning to other roles in the organization.
-The executives get extraordinary service and the up-and-coming assistant gets a front-line education and opportunities to grow and perform that are unsurpassed.
+Assigning top business analysts to staff roles is common to organizations such as IBM, Apple, and Motorola where top-flight young professionals, often graduates of top business schools with just a few years experience, are assigned as Executive Assistants to top executives for a year or two before returning to other roles in the organization.
+The executives get extraordinary service and the up-and-coming assistant gets a front-line education and unsurpassed opportunities to perform and grow.

 To increase the odds of having such talent on staff, hire MBAs fresh-out of the top schools and groom them in the business for a few years and then assign the best to staff top executives.

-On the other hand, the best MBAs have probably been courted and brought on by top consulting firms.
+On the other hand, the best MBAs have probably already been courted and hired by top consulting firms.
 Consequently, a shortcut is to find and retain a business analyst from a top firm on a consulting basis to work full-time in the Analyst role for a top executive.
 If s/he works out well, hire her/him as an employees.
 If not, place her/hin elsewhere or cycle her/him back to where they came from and try again.
-I personally successfully followed this strategy as the top executive at a $200M public software company in the late ‘90s with a Harvard MBA retained from a top consulting firm.
-Who later went on to top roles in her own organizations including, eventually, the role of CEO.
+I personally successfully followed this strategy as the top executive at a $200M public software company with an MBA from a top school that I retained from a top consulting firm.
+My assistant later went on to top roles in her own organizations including, eventually, the role of CEO.